bhernandev/bhernandev.github.io/_posts/2020-05-24-my-heart-in-3-months.md

 	<img src="/assets/blog/briheart/07_26_scatter_plot.png" class="img-fluid small-plot">
 </div>

 Now, if the scatterplot looks like a mess - that's because it is.
-But, here are the things I noticed:
+But here are the things I noticed:

 - My heart rate and stress peaked as I arrived at the office around 9am.
 - As I grew more and more comfortable throughout the day my heart rate slowed.